No Surrender (2021): Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.

 At Hard To Kill, AEW World Champion Kenny Omega and the Impact World Tag Team Champions The Good Brothers (Doc Gallows and Karl Anderson) defeated Impact World Champion Rich Swann, Chris Sabin, and Moose in a six-man tag team match.
 On the January 19 episode of Impact!, The Good Brothers celebrated their victory and said that they would remain Tag Team Champions for a while.
-They were then interrupted by Sabin, who claimed that him and Alex Shelley, who is Sabin's tag team partner as part of The Motor City Machine Guns, never lost the titles in the four-way tag team match at Bound for Glory, as they were never pinned.
+They were then interrupted by Sabin, who claimed that he and Alex Shelley, who is Sabin's tag team partner as part of The Motor City Machine Guns, never lost the titles in the four-way tag team match at Bound for Glory, as they were never pinned.
 Gallows said he would offer them a rematch but did not, as Shelley was out due to "unfortunate circumstances", which led to James Storm, who teamed up with Sabin before, coming to the ring.
 As Storm was talking, they were interrupted by AEW wrestlers Matt Hardy and Private Party (Isiah Kassidy and Marq Quen), who challenged The Good Brothers to a title match.
 They replied by challenging them to face Sabin and Storm to determine the number one contender for the titles, which Hardy accepted.
 Later on the same episode, Private Party defeated Sabin and Storm to become the number one contenders for the titles.
 Impact later confirmed that The Good Brothers would defend the titles against Private Party at No Surrender.
 However, Impact later announced that Sabin and Storm would challenge The Good Brothers for the titles on the February 9 episode of Impact!, which could mean that Private Party would challenge Sabin and Storm for the titles instead if they win.
-On the February 9 episode of Impact!, Sabin and Storm defeated The Good Brothers via disqualification due to interference from Private Party.
+On that Impact! episode, Sabin and Storm defeated The Good Brothers via disqualification due to interference from Private Party.
 Scott D'Amore later announced that Sabin and Storm was added to the title match, making it a three-way tag team match.